lnicosia/FdF/README.md

 * Rotations:
 ```
-1 & 2 for X rotation
+① ② for X rotation
-4 & 5 for Y rotation
+④ ⑤ for Y rotation
-7 & 8 for Z rotation
+⑥ ⑦ for Z rotation
 ```

 * Anti-Aliasing (not perfect for line drawing)
 ```
-A
+🄰
 ```

 ## Authors